jacebalaron/HollowKnight.RandomizerMod/README.md

 - Geo Rocks
 - Boss Essence: essence drops from Dream Warriors and Dream Bosses
 - Boss Geo: geo drops from Gruz Mother, Massive Moss Charger, Vengefly King, Gorgeous Husk, Crystal/Enraged Guardian and both Soul Warriors
+- Journal Entries: The Hunter's Journal, along with the Goam, Garpede, Charged Lumafly and Void Tendrils and Seal of Binding locations.
+- Junk Pit Chests
-- Palace Totems/Tablets: Disable this to remove the totems and tablets in White Palace from the randomization pool
+- Palace Totems/Tablets/Entries: Disable this to remove the totems and tablets in White Palace from the randomization pool, along with the Seal of Binding
+- Egg Shop: instead of summoning your shade, Jiji will now let you buy items for rancid eggs.
+If you've given her enough rancid eggs, any items you've reached the cost for will be summoned.
+- Mimics: Add the four non-colo mimic locations to the randomization pool (some grubs may turn into mimics).
+With grubs unrandomized, instead randomize the mimics and grubs among themselves (some grubs may turn into mimics).

 Note: several items are randomized progressively, meaning that collecting any item in a given family always gives the first upgrade, collecting another gives the second upgrade, etc. The families this pertains to are:
 - Dream Nail, Dream Gate, Awoken Dream Nail